tidev/titanium-docs/README.md

 ### Adding API docs

-In theory the `api.json` contains all required information to automatically generate markdown files.
+In theory the `api.json` contains all required information to automatically generate markdown files.
 However, some APIs contain very detailed description and various examples which are just better to maintain directly in the markdwon files here than in their `.yaml` counterpart in Titanium's [apidoc](https://github.com/appcelerator/titanium_mobile/tree/master/apidoc).
 All other information regarding the API for a type in Titanium is then taken from the `api.json`.
-This creates a clear seperation of extensive documentation and api docs.
+This creates a clear seperation of extensive documentation and simple api reference.

 To migrate a type over to these docs you need to perform the following steps: